kyntrp/LimaCharlie-Sliver/README.md

 **When you tried to check it to Virustotal.
 No results will found.
 But it doesn’t mean its innocent.
 It’s just VirusTotal is never seen it before.
 This makes sense because we just generated the payload.
-The important lesson for any analyst to learn : if you already suspect a file to be possible malware, but VirusTotal has never seen it before, trust your gut.
-This actually make a file even more suspicious because nearly everything  has been seen by VirusTotal, so the malware may be custom-crafter/targeted which ups the ante a bit.**
+The important lesson for any analyst to learn : Files not flagged by VirusTotal may be custom-built malware designed for targeted attacks.
+Always corroborate findings with static analysis (strings, entropy checks) and behavioral analysis (sandbox execution)

 Next, lets dump the **lsass.exe** process from memory